github-pfeifer-syscon-de/varsel/README.md

 ### Source edit language server support

 A simple implementation for the language server protocol was added to the editor.
+As a starting point ccls is added by default.
-For this to work a .ccls file is needed in the source directory.
+To make ccls work, a .ccls file is needed in the source directory.
 It can be created by the make2ccls.sh script (it is included in genericImg).
 Use:
 <pre>
 cd genericImg/src